Anonymous12-34/QRESProject/Implementation/System Setup Steps.md

 the tokens matching the keywords.

-12- Open Tor browser and type 7ludtxdcobw5l2ut.onion/CloudEncryption/message.jsp **Write the required token (by this you already sent an encrypted token as shown in figure encrypted token).**
+12- Open Tor browser and type **7ludtxdcobw5l2ut.onion/CloudEncryption/message.jsp**

+13- Write the required token (by this you already sent an encrypted token as shown in figure encrypted token).

 14- Open Tor browser and type.
-7ludtxdcobw5l2ut.onion/CloudEncryption/ keyword.jsp
+**7ludtxdcobw5l2ut.onion/CloudEncryption/ keyword.jsp**

-***Run the keyword.jsp file and find search keyword (your keyword is encrypted and in process of searching for the matching token)***
+15- Run the keyword.jsp file and find search keyword (your keyword is encrypted and in process of searching for the matching token)

-15- You can check AWS dynamoDB tables for update by amazon aws login.
+16- You can check AWS dynamoDB tables for update by amazon aws login.